novotnyllc/MSBuildSdkExtras/README.md

 ```

 ## Targeting Tizen
-If you plan to target Tizen, then you should include the following meta-packages:
+If you plan to target Tizen, then you should include the following meta-package:

 ```xml
 <ItemGroup Condition=" '$(TargetFramework)' == 'tizen30' ">